 Introduction

 I am a 25-year-old Polish national from Łódź.
-I graduated from the University of Silesia in Katowice with master’s degree in law in 2022.
-While I was working as a judge assistant in a district court in Łódź, the CEA Junior Programme came up as an opportunity.
+I obtained my law degree from the University of Silesia in Katowice in 2022.
+While working as a judicial assistant at a district court in Łódź, I had the opportunity to apply for the CEA UM Junior Programme.

 How was the application process?

-Initially, it was a colleague already enrolled in the programme who recommended it to me.
-In April, I contacted a CEA representative, who provided further details.
-I chose to pursue my PhD in energy law.
-In May, CEA connected me with my future co-supervisors, and we discussed the topic of my PhD thesis.
-We agreed on “Decommissioning of Nuclear Facilities in Selected Countries,” although the topic may evolve over time.
-It's important for new students to know that they can modify their topic during their PhD journey.
+The opportunity was recommended to me by an acquaintance who was already participating in the programme.
+In April, I contacted representatives of CEA UM, who provided me with further details.
+I decided that I would like to pursue doctoral research in the field of energy law.
+In May, CEA UM connected me with my prospective supervisors, and we discussed the topic of my PhD dissertation.
+In the end, we agreed on the topic “Decommissioning of Nuclear Facilities in Selected Countries,” although this may still change over time.
+It is important for applicants to be aware that they may modify their research topic during their doctoral studies.

-In June, I gathered all necessary documents and officially applied to the Ferenc Deák Doctoral School of University of Miskolc.
-I had an interview with representatives of the Doctoral School about my upcoming PhD.
-Later, I was invited to the Opening Day, where future students could meet the CEA representatives.
-In August I received the official Acceptance Letter from the Doctoral School.
+In June, I gathered the necessary documents and officially submitted my application to the Deák Ferenc Doctoral School of Law at the Faculty of Law of the University of Miskolc.
+During the application process, we consulted with representatives of the Doctoral School regarding my PhD studies.
+Later, I was also invited to an open day, where prospective students could meet the staff of CEA UM.
+In August, I received the official admission notification from the Doctoral School.

 How did the move go?